imjackson/jacksongpack.com/README.md

 ## About

-This site is built with plain HTML and CSS.
+This site is built with plain HTML and CSS, and is hosted on [Netlify](https://netlify.com).
 Node is used during development for Prettier and pre-commit hooks.

 Consideration was taken to make this site as fast and as energy efficient as possible.
 [Fonts](#fonts) are served locally and preloaded.
 The fonts used are also subsetted into base Latin characters.
 Images and markup are kept to a minimum.